 This optional parameter determines the producer flow control through the bridge.
 Use -1 to disable.
-Supports byte notation like "K", "Mb", "MiB", "GB", etc. Default is 1048576 (i.e. 1MiB).
+Default is 1048576 (i.e. 1MB).

 This optional parameter determines the user name to use when creating the bridge connection to the remote server.
 If it is not specified the default cluster user specified by cluster-user in broker.xml will be used.